rgrams/urfs/README.md

 ## UnRestricted FileSystem - For LÖVE

-A small module that uses LuaJIT's FFI to bypass the arbitrary restrictions on [love.filesystem](https://love2d.org/wiki/love.filesystem) so you can read and write files and folders anywhere.
+A small module that uses LuaJIT's FFI to bypass the restrictions on [love.filesystem](https://love2d.org/wiki/love.filesystem) so you can read and write files and folders anywhere.

 ### About